manuelbl/JavaDoesUSB/java-does-usb/robustness.md

 ## Recommended priority

-Findings 1–7 are fixed (see above).
-Next up: the `volatile` flags of finding 8 and the macOS message-port null check of finding 9.
+Findings 1–8 are fixed (see above).
+Next up: the macOS message-port null check of finding 9.
 Findings 10–12 are low-priority robustness notes.

 The Linux fixes for findings 1–3 still need a hardware test run on a Linux machine, and the finding 7 fix a hardware regression run on Windows.